Bobby Sichran

-Bobby Sichran (real name Robert Lichtman, died February 2015) was a Jewish-American alternative hip hop musician.
+Bobby Sichran (born Robert Lichtman; died February 2015) was a Jewish-American alternative hip hop musician.
 His music was often described as combining hip hop with several other musical genres, such as blues rock and folk music.
 His fusion of these genres has led many critics to compare him to Beck, and, in some cases, even say that he originated the fusion of folk and hip hop before Beck made it famous.
 Others have compared him to Bob Dylan, but Sichran criticized such comparisons, saying that he would "never want [his] music to exist on comparisons to someone else."

 Early career

 A native of Long Island, Sichran dropped out of Columbia University in the early 1990s, looking for a musical career.
 While doing so, he worked as a furniture mover for some time before getting his big break after knocking on the door of Public Enemy's studio.
 After Hank Shocklee let him in at his request, Sichran ended up working as an apprentice engineer in their studio, and later played guitar on and produced Das EFX's debut album, Dead Serious.